-- Drug abuse/dependence: - Terms for symptoms of drug abuse or drug intoxication - Terms for laboratory values indicating increased level of specific drugs due to the fact that some such terms (e.g., PT Analgesic drug level above therapeutic) were initially included and tested but were subsequently deleted following discussion by CIOMS WG team. - Terms related to alcohol and nicotine abuse - Medication error/maladministration terms are generally excluded except for terms related to inappropriate use of medication, such as incorrect site, incorrect route, as they may signify drug abuse. - Withdrawal: - Terms for symptoms of drug withdrawal (too nonspecific and create too much "noise") - o Terms related to alcohol and nicotine withdrawal - Terms for "withdrawal" that do not fit the definition for this SMQ, i.e., drugs that are neither psychoactive, nor used habitually.
+- Drug abuse/dependence: - o Terms for symptoms of drug abuse or drug intoxication - Terms for laboratory values indicating increased level of specific drugs - Terms related to alcohol and nicotine abuse - Medication error/maladministration terms are generally excluded except for terms related to inappropriate use of medication, such as incorrect site, incorrect route, as they may signify drug abuse. - Withdrawal: - Terms for symptoms of drug withdrawal (too nonspecific and create too much "noise") - Terms related to alcohol and nicotine withdrawal - o Terms for "withdrawal" that do not fit the definition for this SMQ, i.e., drugs that are neither psychoactive, nor used habitually.